 Long ago people felt a need to defend themselves.
 They developed simple but effective martial arts.
 Life was short, one did not have many years to learn an art, and people had to work hard just to feed their families.
 So the art was simple, easy to learn and easy to apply in a wide variety of situations.

 Gradually masters of these arts emerged.
 They added techniques, they refined them and collected them and put them together in all sorts of fancy ways.
 Students who came to learn these styles became convinced that it takes many years and one must know very complicated moves.
-Masters liked this because it meant a student would stay with them for a very long time.
+Masters liked this because it meant a student would stay with them for a very long time and become long term customers.
 Martial arts became categorized, ritualized, commercialized, and petrified.

 Then some guy from Israel came along.
 He said "Hey, martial arts should be more martial and less art.
 You guys have forgotten the original purpose.
 Where I come from we still use this to defend ourselves, as we are surrounded by hostile enemies bent on our destruction.
 We still stick to the basics, as you did a long time ago."

-Moshe Katz and Calving Longton, Krav Maga training on top of Masada, Israel, the ancient fortress where Jewish rebels held out against the Romans from 66-73 C.E.
-Krav Maga is still about practical self defense.
+Masada, Israel, the ancient fortress where Jewish rebels held out against the Romans from 66-73 C.E.

 But the people looked at him and said, "Does he not understand that martial arts takes many years to learn?
 Does he not understand that first you must learn twenty five different stances, twenty kata, and five different step and slide motions?
 Does he not understand that the moves of the kata can only be discovered after years of daily practice and meditation?